durimgashi/mafia-buckaroo/README.md

 # Game Instructions

 Upon launching the application, you will be prompted to provide user login information.
-If you lack a user account, simply navigate to the Register link to create one.
-After successfully creating a user, you will be redirected to the login page.
-Log in with your new credentials to access a page featuring two buttons.
+If you don't have a user account, simply navigate to the Register link to create one.
+After successfully creating a user, you will be automatically be logged in with your new user.
+Next, you will be presented with a page featuring two buttons:

 - Start Game: Initiates a new Mafia game.
 - Change Player: Logs out the current user, redirecting to the login page.